-We believe that all parents and carers have a vital role to play in the education of their child.
+We believe that all parents and carers have an important role to play in the education of their child.
 We therefore recognise the role that parents have played, and their future role in educating the children.
 We do this through:

-- Inviting all parents to visit our setting during the term before their child starts school. - Offering parents regular opportunities to talk about their child's progress encouraging parents to talk to the child's teacher if there are any concerns. - Arranging for a staggered start to Nursery and Reception over the first two weeks of term, so that the teacher can welcome each child individually into our school. - Encouraging parents to stay if there are problems with the child's admission. - Offering a range of activities, throughout the year, that encourages collaboration between child, school and parents i.e., Open days and workshops.
+- Inviting all parents to an induction meeting during the term before their child starts school. - Offering parents regular opportunities to talk about their child's progress encouraging parents to talk to the child's teacher if there are any concerns. - Arranging for a staggered start to Nursery and Reception over the first two weeks of term, so that the teacher can welcome each child individually into our school. - Encouraging parents to stay if there are problems with the child's admission. - Offering a range of activities, throughout the year, that encourages collaboration between child, school and parents i.e. Stay and Play session and open days and workshops.